 How Much Is a POS System for a Small Business?

 Typically, systems at this price point will contain a suite of basic tools and services but may charge extra for card transactions.
-There are, however, loads of promising POS solutions available within this price range, so if you run a small or growing business rest assured that you can find a reliable, feature-rich system without breaking the bank.
+There are, however, loads of promising POS solutions available within this price range, so if you run a small or growing business rest assured that you can find a reliable, feature-rich system without breaking the bank. Â

-What’s the Best Free Software?
+What’s the Best Free POS Software?

-According to our own research, the best free POS software for small businesses is provided by Loyverse and Square POS.
+According to our own research, the best free POS software for small businesses is Square POS and Zettle by PayPal.
 Both systems are completely free and offer useful tools like sales and analytics tracking and CRM software.
-It should be noted, however, that while Square’s POS solution is free to set up, it does charge transaction fees for every sale.
+It should be noted, however, that while Zettle and Square’s POS solution is free to set up, they do charge transaction fees for every sale.Â

-Free POS software can provide a lifeline to businesses on tight budgets.
+Free POS software can provide a lifeline to small businesses on tight budgets.
 Despite this, users should be aware that complementary options often feature many limitations and may not be able to keep up with the demands of growing businesses.
-What’s more, lots of providers offer free services with the hope that customers will eventually move on to paid models.
+What’s more, lots of providers offer free services with the hope that customers will eventually move on to paid models.Â

 With this in mind, if your small business is in a position to spend a little on POS software, it may be worth pursuing options that are more flexible and feature-rich to begin with.